 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Ostia.
-To help you make friends with Ostia before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Ostia is a beach town in the Lazio region of Italy, on the Tyrrhenian Sea, at the mouth of the Tiber River.
 It is near the old Roman port town known as Ostia Antica and was founded in 1884 on reclaimed marshland by peasants from Ravenna.
 Today, to distinguish it from Ostia Antica, it is known by locals as Ostia Lido or Lido di Ostia.
 In the early 1920s, the village of Ostia became a popular seaside resort with Romans and there were a lot of Art Nouveau villas built on the waterfront.
 The waterfront today is a busy seaside town with lots of vacationing Romans.
 You have to pay to use the beach; check before you go as to current rates.

 To get to Ostia from the Fiumicino Airport, you can take the regional train straight to Stazione di Lido di Ostia Centrale.
 From Rome central, a train from Roma Porta S. Paulo will get you to the coast.
 There aren’t a lot of hostels in the Ostia Lido area.
 For budget accommodation, you can either stay in a guesthouse or choose a hostel in Rome and catch a train out to the ancient city.
 If you do choose a hostel in Ostia, don’t expect it to be like a traditional backpacker hostel.